Mercy and care ministries at Peace are comprised of the following teams.

 The Soloist Ministry

-The Soloist group is for those who are called to walk in the path of widowhood or widowerhood.
-We learn to walk together and serve God’s kingdom even in our grief.
-We search for and invite other
+The Soloist is a community for those who are called to walk in the path of widowhood or widowerhood.

 Caregivers Support Group